 Generally, participants in the cash long-term incentive compensation plan ("C-LTIP") must remain employed through the end of the measurement period in order to receive payment of any earned award.
-However, if a participant has at least 12 months of employment during a measurement period, such participant is eligible for a prorated benefit upon early retirement (age 55 with 10 years of service), normal retirement (age 65), death or disability, with payment determined based on target value for awards starting in 2020 (or base salary received during the measurement period for awards prior to 2020), and payment, if any, is made at the end of the measurement period based upon actual performance results.
-Additional detail regarding the 2021 awards granted under the C-LTIP can be found in "Compensation Discussion & Analysis - Components of Compensation - Long-Term Cash Incentive Compensation."
+However, if a participant has at least 12 months of employment during a measurement period, such participant is eligible for a prorated benefit upon early retirement (age 55 with 10 years of service), normal retirement (age 65), death or disability, with payment determined based on target value, and payment, if any, is made at the end of the measurement period based upon actual performance results.
+Additional detail regarding the 2022 awards granted under the C-LTIP can be found in "Compensation Discussion & Analysis - Components of Compensation - Long-Term Incentive Compensation."